The Nettler Revolt

-Of course we would take him with us the way we would take anyone orphaned, abandoned, fugitive, alone.
+Of course we would take him with us the way we would take anyone who was an orphan, abandoned, a runaway, alone.
 That’s what we were, the Nettlers, and that’s how we grew.
 It hadn’t occurred to me, though.
 I hadn’t let it occur to me.
 But since it was Miknor who suggested it, it wouldn’t be my fault.
 I wasn’t the one who wanted to bring Vayu along; Miknor was.
 Krito would have to understand.

 ”Do you want to come?”
 I asked without looking in his blue eyes.
 I had been searching for them for weeks, and here they were now, it had to be them, no one else had pale blue wolf eyes like that, and I couldn’t look at them. ”Do you want to join us Nettlers?”